Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 Since we know that by using noise cancelling headphones you don’t hear as much ambient noise, you can lower down the volume.
 Therefore, ANC headphones can consequently help with tinnitus.

-Does ANC Impact Sound?
+Does Noise Cancellation Impact Sound?

 In most cases, yes.
 Usually, it changes some frequencies in music, and it can dramatically lower the bass range.